kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-Today only deployment controller has [status](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#deployment-status) to reflect the state during it's lifecycle.
-This enhancement extends the scope of those of conditions to other controllers(DaemonSet and StatefulSet).
+Today only deployment controller has a [status](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#deployment-status) to fully reflect the state during its lifecycle.
+This enhancement extends the scope of those and other conditions to other controllers (DaemonSet, Job, ReplicaSet & ReplicationController, StatefulSet).

 ### Goals

 The current status of a workload can be depicted via its conditions.
-It can be
+It can be a subset of:
 - Progressing
+- Available
+- ReplicaFailure
+- Suspended
 - Complete
-- Failed to Progress
+- Failed (to progress)
+- Waiting (Job only)
+- Running (Job only)

-All workload controllers should have above conditions to reflect their states
+Workload controllers should have above conditions (when applicable) to reflect their states.

 ### Non-Goals